sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

 #### Generating a Self-Signed Certificate with OpenSSL (Example)

-OpenSSL is a command line tool to generate X.509 certificates and can be used to generate Self-Signed Certificates.
+OpenSSL is a command line tool to generate X.509 certificates.
+It can be used to generate Self-Signed Certificates.

 > The example below explains how to generate a server certificate using the OpenSSL utility on a Linux machine.
 Your organization may define its own security policy to handle certificates and private keys.
 Before proceeding further, make sure that this procedure is right for your organization.